JRBowman/ocp-virt-win-iis-demo/ReadMe.md

 7. Once the UI is built and deployed, accessing it should show the Status of the API Connection on the home screen.
 8. At this point, everything should be installed and configured for demonstration!
 The UI is an `Angular 15 Application` and the backend service is a `.NET ASP.NET WebAPI`

+## Application URLs:
+- http://localhost/swagger (from the Windows Server machine, access the OpenAPI spec document of the .NET API)
+- http://localhost/api/v1/health (from the Windows Server machine, get .NET API Health Check & Status)
+>> You can substitute `localhost` with the Route provided by OpenShift to access the same application pages.

 `TODO: add more detailed instructions, links to Windows Server Evaluation ISO, and Finish the SysPrep file to automatically install the IIS Server Role`